-In response to feedback from some of our local residents and resident groups, we commissioned an independent review of air traffic around Gatwick, focusing in particular on westerly arrivals.
+In response to feedback from some of our local residents and resident groups, we commissioned an independent review of air traffic around Gatwick.

 Gatwick has committed to implementing the findings of the review in the Final Action Plan.
 Below is background to the Arrivals Review and we are also publishing a regular update on progress so far.

 The Arrivals Review IMM-20 recommendation was published on 31 January.
 Read the report.

 Gatwick Airport Independent Arrivals Review was led by industry experts Bo Redeborn and Graham Lake who were asked to provide a fully independent and professional analysis and report.
 As part of the review, Bo, Graham and their small team, engaged with an extensive range of organisations, individuals, Parish, Town and District County Councils and MPs.
 They also held three interactive public meetings with local MPs which were attended by several hundred people.
 In addition, they received feedback and comments by email.

 Key focus of the review

 The review took over four months to complete and was published on 28 January 2016.
 Its main aim was: